 As we discussed in our earlier blog post, MetaMon project was an ambitious one.
-In the project we aspired to decipher the inherent thinking process that drives financial decision making of the poor.
-In MicroSave’s earlier research around financial lives, we realised that conversations about money often turn philosophical.
-This is because they revolve around deep seated desires: for your children to lead a better life than you had; to minimize life’s daily hassles and humiliations; to feel like you are keeping up and fulfilling your obligations to kin and kith; to reduce the feeling of present or future dependency and so on.
-Yet conventional research tools, aimed at designing a specific product or understanding the impact of a specific programme, often overlook those behavioural discussions and focus on facts.
+In the project, we aspired to decipher the inherent thinking process that drives financial decision making of the poor.
+In MicroSave’s earlier research around financial lives, we realized that conversations about money often turn philosophical.
+This is because they revolve around deep-seated desires: for your children to lead a better life than you had; to minimize life’s daily hassles and humiliations; to feel like you are keeping up and fulfilling your obligations to kin and kith; to reduce the feeling of present or future dependency and so on.
+Yet conventional research tools, aimed at designing a specific product or understanding the impact of a specific programme, often overlook those behavioral discussions and focus on facts.

 In the MetaMon project, we did not have a clear research protocol in mind.
 We kept the research process open and relied on iterative and evolutionary learning.
 However, common themes emerged as follows:

 We formed research teams with diverse backgrounds.
 We had ethnographers, finance specialists, product designers, folk artists, painters, game developers and several other people from creative domains, who otherwise do not have exposure to either finance or research processes.
 Apart from the diversity, they brought to the thinking process, each of them played distinct roles in the research process.
 Ethnographers brought openness, while finance specialists tried to keep the focus.
 Designers and creative people could generate several new ideas for engaging people, while the researcher on folk music managed to capture their words and expressions in a more meaningful way.
 The game developer and animation experts could conceptualize innovative approaches for communicating the concepts and the content developer developed the templates that were instrumental in designing the research tools for testing in the field.

 2. Thinking beyond transactions